swetli/HELP/SAP/README.md

 ````
 SM21 - See logs of the SAP system - F8.
 SM20 - See audit logs of the SAP system - F8.
-ST22 - See application errors.
+ST22 - See application and runtime errors.
 SM50 - See table of work process in current instances.
 SM51 - See all instances in the SAP system.
 SM66 - See work processes of all instances.